Dooque/aoe2-de-in-game-rating-overlay/README.md

 4. Show the text with the "self (blue) / ally (yellow) / enemy (red)" color mode.
 5. Show extended player information when the mouse goes over the player name.
 6. Make configurable the refresh time.
+7. Add a "Loading" banner.
+8. Add a menu to close the program.

 ## CHANGELOG